no-stack-dub-sack/cs-playground-react/CONTRIBUTING.md

 - Each test is an object with an `expression` and `message` key, and optional `method` and `expected` keys.
 - The tests use Node's simple assertion library.
 For tests to pass, the expression should evaluate to true.
 - Your expression can be a simple one line expression, or a more complex function defined as an Immediately Invoked Function Expression (IIFE), as long as it can evaluate to true under the right conditions.
-- By default, the tests use `assert(expression, message)`, however, if you'd like to use a particular method of `assert` such as `deepEqual` or `strictEqaul`, you can simply define a `method` key on your test with the method name as key.
+- By default, the tests use `assert(expression, message)`, however, if you'd like to use a particular method of `assert` such as `deepEqual` or `strictEqual`, you can simply define a `method` key on your test with the method name as key.
 Now, you must also define an `expected` key, so the test knows what to compare with your expression, i.e. `assert.deepEqual(expression, expected, message)`.
+Check out the __Node Assert__ documentation [here](https://nodejs.org/api/assert.html) for all the methods available to test with.
 - Be sure that your test messages are as clear and concise as possible, and descriptive enough to give the user a clear idea of what the test is asking.

 __Test formatting:__